joe-dorward/the-python-programming-language/tkinter/ui_v1.19_mouse_pointer_tracking.md

-Continuing the exploration of using Tkinter with Python, this version adds the functionality to populate the options of a 'Combobox' widget by parsing XML data from a file in the form:
+Continuing the exploration of using Tkinter with Python, this version adds tracking the coordinates of the mouse pointer within the user interface.

 ![ui_v1.19_mouse_pointer_tracking.py](illustrations/ui_v1.19_mouse_pointer_tracking.png)